genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/11_setting_genesis_rules.md

 ### Create an eventHandler

 Next we need to create an `EventHandler` codeblock that will write the csv files to the **runtime/position-30seconds-report** folder.
-First, open the **positions-app-tutorial-eventhandler.kts** file and add a variable called `tradeViewRepo`, injecting the class `TradeViewAsyncRepository`:
+First, open the **alpha-eventhandler.kts** file and add a variable called `tradeViewRepo`, injecting the class `TradeViewAsyncRepository`:

 ```kotlin
 val tradeViewRepo = inject<TradeViewAsyncRepository>()